ganrad/aks-aspnet-sqldb-rest/README.md

      ![alt tag](./images/G-01.PNG)

+    **IMPORTANT NOTES:**
+    - The Traefik Ingress Controller will not be used to load balance HTTP traffic to the *Claims API* microservice in the **development** and **qa-test** regions.
+The Ingress Controller will be used for directing HTTP traffic in the *Production* region only.
+You will work on this configuration in a later exercise.
-    Open a browser window/tab and access the Traefik Dashboard [URL](http://db-traefik.akslab.com/).
+    - Open a browser window/tab and access the Traefik Dashboard [URL](http://db-traefik.akslab.com/).
 Keep this window/tab open.

 6. Configure AKS to pull application container images from ACR.